AdobeDocs/commerce-cloud-service.en/help/get-started/onboarding.md

 ## Cloud [!DNL Onboarding] UI

-Use the Adobe Commerce on cloud infrastructure Project Portal ([!DNL Onboarding] UI) to help project administrators, business users, and developers with the tasks required to develop, build, test, and launch your site.
+The Adobe Commerce on cloud infrastructure Project page in the ([!DNL Onboarding] UI) provides a Getting Started checklist to set up your project and services, determine access, and get started with development.
+From the OBUI, you can:

-- Add a Technical Admin, a super user to help manage your project and branches
+- Add a Technical Admin, a super user that can manage your project and branches
 - Access your project environment, including a link to the Project Web Interface
-- Provide your developer with a getting started workflow to set up their local development environments and begin developing
+- Provide your developer with a getting started for local development
 - Complete a quick user acceptance test (UAT) checklist with links to further tests

 **To open the project page**: